itsgeorgema/Pokemon-Generator/README.md

 ## Future Improvements

+- **Train For More Epochs**: My model is not making very accurate images because it is underfitting the data since I trained it only for around 115 epochs.
+This is largely in part due to the sheer size of the dataset and the significant noise associated with images.
+Training for more epochs would allow the model to better understand the diversity and complexity of example images to find patterns and create more accurate images.
 - **Better GAN Architectures**: Experiment with more advanced GAN variants (e.g., StyleGAN, BigGAN) for improved image quality.
 - **User Customization**: Gather data on more features/traits to allow users to further customize generated Pokemon or make more specific (e.g., color palette, body shape, accessories).
 - **Interactive Training**: Enable users to provide feedback on generated images to guide future training (reinforcement learning or active learning).